robenkleene/design-references/adobe-lightroom.md

 - `[` / `]`: Decrease/increase brush size
 - The "Auto Mask" checkbox makes the brush try to automatically detect boundaries, a bit like the "Magic Wand" tool in Photoshop.

+### Eyedropper

+To sample a color from your photo, hold the mouse button down in side the color overlay and then drag out of the overlay onto the photo.

 ## Mobile

 - Tap to compare to original photo